lavague-ai/LaVague/docs/docs/module-guides/navigation-engine.md

 The Navigation Engine is the engine dedicated to generating and executing Selenium code to perform an action on a web page.

-Let's get to know the Navigation Engine better by removing the usual layers of abstraction and working directly with one as an agent would!
+Let's get to know the Navigation Engine better by removing the usual layers of abstraction and working directly with one directly as an agent would!

 <a target="_blank" href="https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/module-guides/notebooks/NavigationEngine.ipynb">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open code examples in Colab"></a>